amphesia/vcxproj-cleaner/README.md

-# RAT Remover for .vcxproj Files
+# .vcxproj Files cleaner [luckywar 💸

 This script scans `.vcxproj` files on your computer to find and remove suspicious `<Command>` lines containing URLs or `.exe` references, which are commonly used by Remote Access Trojans (RATs).
 It helps keep your Visual Studio project files clean and safe.